kokopepe/powershellcreatingtime/part2/getdate/getdate.md

 In PowerShell, working with dates and times is a common task, and the `Get-Date` cmdlet is your trusty companion for this.
 It returns a `DateTime` object, which is much more than just a simple string or number.

+lets compare this with the date command in cmd. what is the difference? cmd date and powershell get-date

 ```powershell
 $today = Get-Date